SachinArya027/ts-composition-inheritance/README.md

 # ts-composition-inheritance

-this repo contains a web framework inspired BackboneJS and MarionetteJS.
+this repo contains a web framework inspired by BackboneJS and MarionetteJS.

 contains exapmles of inheritance and compositions.